 The Claflin University Department of Public Safety (CUDPS) is a hybrid department composed of both sworn law enforcement and security officers.
 Our sworn law enforcement officers have full authority to enforce federal, state, and municipal laws.
 Police officers employed by CUDPS are appointed and commissioned as State Constables by the Governor of South Carolina as provided by South Carolina law.
-They are empowered to enforce the laws of South Carolina anywhere in the State as well as arrest individuals anywhere in the State.
-Class 1 certified officers complete officers complete twelve weeks of law enforcement instruction at the South Carolina Criminal Justice Academy.
-The Department of Public Safety's security officers are also granted arrest powers through the South Carolina Law Enforcement Division security services on specific property is granted the authority and arrest power given to sheriff's deputies.
+They are empowered to enforce the laws of South Carolina anywhere in the SECUP State as well as arrest individuals anywhere in the State.
+Class 1 certified officers complete twelve weeks of law enforcement instruction at the South Carolina Criminal Justice Academy.
+The Department of Public Safety's security officers are also granted arrest powers through the South Carolina Law Enforcement Division (SLED).
+Under South Carolina state statute, SC Code § 40-18-110 (2012), a person who is registered or licensed under this chapter and who is hired or employed to provide security services on specific property is granted the authority and arrest power given to sheriff's deputies.
 The security officer may arrest a person violating or charged with violating a criminal statute of this State but possesses the powers of arrest only on the property on which he is employed.
 Claflin University's Public Safety Officers have the authority to ask persons for identification and to determine whether individuals have lawful business at the Claflin University.
 Public Safety Officers have the authority to issue parking citations, which can be billed to the financial accounts of students, faculty, and staff.